MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-programmatically-save-documents.md

 ---
 title: "Programmatically save documents"
-description: Learn how you can use Visual Studio to programmatically save a document without changing the name of the document, or with a new name. ms.date: "02/02/2017" ms.topic: "how-to"
+description: Save a Microsoft Word document without changing the document name or by using a new name programmatically from Visual Basic or C# in Visual Studio. ms.date: "02/02/2017" ms.topic: "how-to"
 dev_langs: